strnad/CrewAI-Studio/README.md

 - **Conda and virtual environment support**: Choose between Conda and a Python virtual environment for installation.
 - **CrewAI tools** You can use crewai tools to interact with real world. (with crewAI-tools bugfix: RagTool based tools now handle post-creation passed parameters correctly [ #<49>](https://github.com/joaomdmoura/crewAI-tools/pull/49))
 - **\*NEW\* Custom Tools** Custom tools for calling APIs and for writing files.
 More will be added soon
 - **API support**: Currently OpenAI, Groq, Anthropic and LM Studio backends are supported.
 OpenAI key is probably still needed for embeddings in many tools.
+Don't forget to load an embedding model when using LM Studio.
 - **Single Page app export**: Feature to export crew as simple single page streamlit app (doesn't support custom tools yet).
 - **Threaded crew run**: Crews can run in background and can be stopped.